This article may contain affiliate links.

-Istanbul is a city with an incredible history, full of culture and magical corners.
-In this guide I tell you about the best things to see in Istanbul, must-sees that will leave you speechless.
+Istanbul is a city with an incredible history, vibrant culture, and enchanting corners.
+In this guide, I’ll take you through the best things to see in Istanbul—must-visit spots that will leave you speechless.

 1. Hagia Sophia

-Hagia Sophia is an architectural marvel and a living witness to the city's historical changes.
-Built in the 6th century, it was first a Byzantine church, then a mosque, a museum, and now it is a mosque again.
-Without a doubt, one of the most impressive places to visit in Istanbul.
+Hagia Sophia is an architectural masterpiece and a living testament to the city’s historical evolution.
+Originally built in the 6th century as a Byzantine church, it later became a mosque, then a museum, and now it’s a mosque once again.
+It’s undoubtedly one of the most remarkable places to visit in Istanbul.

-What strikes me most is its central dome, which seems to float thanks to the engineering of its time.
-The golden mosaics from the Christian era and the Islamic details coexist in a unique way, creating an atmosphere that you will not find anywhere else.
+What captivates me the most is its central dome, which seems to float effortlessly thanks to the advanced engineering of its time.
+The golden mosaics from its Christian era blend seamlessly with Islamic details, creating an ambiance that’s truly one of a kind.

 👍 My two cents: If you’re looking to stay connected during your trip, 🤳 I recommend this eSIM for Turkey with unlimited data—it works perfectly.
 Just use that link for a 5% discount.